danieleperera/clean_breach/README.md

   - Possibility to make queries from web app
   - Backend magic is done by using regex in Python

+## ToDo
+  - improve database creation by optimizing occupied space and timing
+  - improve the part of frontend that interfaces with the database
+  - test the code on other platforms

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.